-CAT tools refer to software which helps translators and language reviewers work better and faster.
+CAT tools refer to all specialist software used by translators and language reviewers, to help them work better and faster.

-The idea behind these tools is to optimize the process in 3 ways:
+The purpose of these tools is to optimise the process in 3 ways:

-The main thing this sort of software does is remember how we translate each segment of text.
-Therefore, if the same segment appears again in future projects, the Translation Memory (database) will offer the ‘remembered’ translation as a suggestion.
+The main thing this sort of software does is to ‘remember’ how we translate each segment of text.
+Therefore, if the same segment appears again in future projects, the Translation Memory (essentially a database) will offer the ‘remembered’ translation as a suggestion.

 What is Translation Memory?

 CAT tools split a source text into manageable units known as ‘segments’.
 The software then builds databases of equivalent segments in different languages.
 The databases of these matching segments form a Translation Memory (TM).